Aerie instructors are a diverse group, sharing at least three qualities essential for a wilderness medicine instructor. All Aerie instructors are:

 I have been involved with Aerie since 1999 when I took a WFR course for my guide and outfitting business.
-The course had a big impact on me and several months later I took the Aerie WEMT class.
-Having the WEMT certification helped me land a job on Lost Trail ski patrol and then as an instructor for Aerie.
-Patrolling and instructing for Aerie compliment each other very well.
-Teaching keeps my skills fresh for patrolling and the patient care I do on the ski hill is very relevant to what we teach at Aerie.
-When I am not skiing or teaching I can be found pursuing my other passion , fly fishing on Montana's great trout rivers.
+Moving up to complete Aerie's W-EMT course helped me land a job with Lost Trail Ski Patrol and then as an instructor for Aerie.
+Patrolling and instructing for Aerie complement each other very well.
+When I am not skiing or teaching I can be found pursuing my other passion, fly fishing on Montana's great trout rivers.
 I own and operate Fishs Eddy O Fly Fishing Outfiiter and Guide Service, specializing in guided fly fishing trips on the Bitterroot and other western Montana rivers.
-Fly fishing has taken me across North America, to the south island of New Zealand, the Patagonia region of Chile and who knows where in the future.

 Shantanu Pandit, Instructor

-I grew up in a suburb of Mumbai, and today live in that area.
-I've been hiking since college days, rock climb, and have been involved in numerous climbing expeditions in the Himalaya.
-From 2000 until 2013, I was a NOLS instructor and since 2000 have also been facilitating outdoor management programs for Indian business organizations.
-Over the years, in order to earn money, I was forced to start an adventure company, but ended up enjoying it tremendously as I got to visit various Himalayan regions!
-Currently, in addition to teaching for Aerie, I offer consultancy to outdoor & experiential education organisations in programme content, risk management and staff training.
-In my spare time, I like photography and sketching – have even illustrated a book!
+I grew up in a suburb of Mumbai, India.
+I've been hiking & rock climbing since college days, and have been part of a few peak climbing expeditions in the Himalaya.
+From 2000 until 2013, I was a NOLS instructor, working a couple of courses per year, and have also run an adventure travel company.
+Since 2000 I have been facilitating outdoor management development programs for business organizations and now also offer consultancy to outdoor & experiential education organisations in areas like programme content, risk management and staff training.

 Damien Powledge, Instructor